-Reviews of ongoing pupil progress in general will be made during termly 'Pupil Progress Meetings' between the head teacher and class teacher and data checks using internal tracking grids.
+Reviews of ongoing pupil progress in general will be made during termly 'Pupil Progress Meetings' between the senior leadership team and the class teacher and data checks using internal tracking.

-Children at the SEND support stage will have additional 'small step' learning targets which set out specific outcomes to be achieved by the end of the academic year.
-These desired outcomes/goals are recorded in your child's individual education plan.
-These are shared and reviewed on a termly basis.
+Children at the "SEND Support" stage will have additional 'small step' learning targets on their Individual Support Plan (ISP) which set out specific outcomes to be achieved by the end of each term.

+These are shared and reviewed in conjunction with school staff, parents / carers and children on a termly basis.
 Progress will be reviewed more frequently if needed.
-The class teacher, in conjunction with the SENDCo will revise the targets in light of pupil progress and development and new intervention programmes or levels of support will be organized as necessary.
-The review process will also help the school to evaluate the impact and quality of the support and interventions.
+The class teacher, in partnership with the SENDCo will revise the targets considering pupil progress and development.
+The review process will also help staff to evaluate the impact and quality of the support and interventions.